Phant0Meow/dsh-memory-meow/README.en.md

 | :---: | :---: | :---: |

 Cross-session memory for [DeepSeek Harness](https://github.com/deepseek-ai/deepseek-harness) (DSH).
-Born from the "meow" fork — hence the name — but works on any DSH profile.

 **The idea**: every workspace keeps a structured memory database (`.dsh-meow/memory.db`, SQLite via `node:sqlite`).
 The static tool manual (seven layers + every `memory_*` tool's